mircealungu/mircea/thoughtstream.md

 So I decorate you with white and red flowers even though you're too small and too weak for this tumultuous soul of mine.

+**

+Plants are a slow-motion miracle.
+You put a little garlic in the ground, and then put water in there every now and then.
+Next thing you know, the one garlic has transformed into 12.

 **June 17**